rtaibah/jekyll-blog/_posts/blog/2009-02-08-googles-voice-search-and-latitude-now-on-android-g1.md

 title: "Googles Voice Search and Latitude Now on Android G1!"
 author: rami
 layout: linuxologist
-permalink: /2009/02/08/googles-voice-search-and-latitude-now-on-android-g1/
 categories: [Blog]
 tags: [android, g1, google, jesusfreke]
-summary: "A lot of G1 users were disappointed when Google's voice search was first introduced for the iPhone but not the G1.
-It seemed almost scandalous.
-While Google's most recent innovations, Latitude, was promised for the G1, but on my modded RC30 phone all it said was 'coming soon'."

 ---